Jordan-Ryan/Note-Do/README.md

 # Note-Do Shell

-This project sets up a minimal React 18 + TypeScript front-end using Vite and styled-components.
+This project sets up a minimal React 18 + TypeScript front end using Vite and styled-components.
 It includes a fixed ASOS-inspired header, collapsible sidebar, and accessible task timer widget that future pages can mount inside.

 ## Getting started